 Cycling - The fieldwork covers a range of sand dunes that spans over a large area across the Skala and Mounda beaches.
 Both beaches are located under 2km from the volunteer accommodation and you will make the short distance to each project site on bikes.
 Therefore, volunteers must be comfortable cycling a bike on hilly terrain and also be able to walk the beaches on hot days.
 You will always cycle as part of a team leaving at scheduled times.
 Moreover, you can use your free time to hop on the bike and explore the local area further.
 Volunteers will be given a bicycle safety briefing.
 Helmets and safety vests are required and provided.
 Cycling is only permitted during daylight hours.

-Swimming and Snorkelling - As most afternoon volunteer activities involve you being in the sea, participants joining this program must be confident swimmers and have previous snorkelling experience in depths of up to 8 metres.
-Snorkel gear (mask/snorkel/fins) will be provided, but we encourage participants to bring their own correctly fitted masks.
+Swimming and Snorkelling - As most afternoon volunteer activities involve you being in the sea, participants joining this program must be confident swimmers and previous snorkelling experience is highly recommended.
+Participants must bring their own correctly fitted mask and snorkel to the program.
+Furthermore, it is strongly recommended that such equipment is trialled before arrviving to Greece in either pool or open water setting.
+It is recommended that volunteers bring their own fins, although they can be provided by the local team if required.
 A wet suit is optional.
 During snorkel survey shifts, volunteers will snorkel within a pre-determined area and will be monitored by a safety supervisor on a paddleboard.
 The safety supervisor will accompany the research team throughout their in-water shift.
 All team members will wear a life jacket provided and will rest on land mid-shift before finishing the remaining shift in the sea.
-All snorkel shifts are weather-dependent and will be canceled if the sea conditions are deemed unsafe.
+All snorkel shifts are weather-dependent and will be cancelled if the sea conditions are deemed unsafe.

 Volunteering with Friends - You are welcome to join the Greece marine and coastal conservation volunteer program with a friend.
 You can highlight this in the special requirements of the online application.
 Subsequently, our team can ensure you stay in the same accommodation and project location.
 Moreover, they will do their best to give you both the same free days each week.
 However, it is important to note that there is a large range of fieldwork covered each day.
 Consequently, it is not always possible for our team to place you with your friend in each fieldwork setting.